 There are a variety of damages that the relatives of the deceased person can be compensated for under the Wrongful Death Act.
 These may include medical expenses incurred prior to the death, burial and funeral expenses, loss of income, loss of support and services, property damages, and more.
 Additionally, a surviving spouse of the decedent can recover damages for loss of companionship and protection as well as pain and suffering.
 The decedent’s minor child may claim compensation for losing parental companionship, guidance, or instruction.

-At Cohn & Smith, our accident lawyers can help residents of Hollywood and other cities throughout South Florida pursue a wrongful death claim.
+At Cohn & Smith, our accident lawyers can help residents of cities throughout South Florida pursue a wrongful death claim.
 We have assisted countless clients in asserting the right to compensation for the loss of their loved ones.
 We can investigate the facts of your case and come up with a strategy for your situation.
 To learn more about your legal rights, contact us online or call our Pembroke Pines Wrongful Death Attorneys at 954-431-8100.
 We proudly represent clients from communities such as Weston, Sunrise, and Tamarac.